jaseknighter/clipper/README.md

 * Screen 5: adjust rate
   * k2/k3: delete/add cutter
   * k1 + e2: select rate
-  * e3: adjust rate
+  * e3: adjust all cutter rates
   * k1 + e1: fine adjust rate
+  * k1 + e3: adjust selected cutter rate
-* Screen 5: adjust level
+* Screen 6: adjust level
   * k2/k3: delete/add cutter
   * e3: adjust level
-* Screen 5: autogenerate cutters
+* Screen 7: autogenerate cutters
   * e3: set # of clips to autogenerate (up to 20)

-  * k2: autogenerate clips
-  * PARAMS>EDIT: save clips to dust/audio/clipper/
+### recording clips
+clips may be recorded from the PARAMETERS>EDIT menu. what gets recorded depends on the `play mode` setting:
+* stop: record the entire sample
+* full loop: record the entire sample
+* all cuts: record all sample areas set by cutters
+* sel cut: record the sample area set by the selected cutter

+*important note*: if *play mode* is set to `all cuts`, all *rate* settings must either be positive or negative.

-## Requirements
+## requirements
 norns

-## Credits
+## credits
-thanks to Zack Scholl @schollz/@infinitedigits and @catfact/@zebra for coding advice
+many thanks to @schollz and @catfact for their excellent coding advice.